| Clanton King at Purdue University |

 from Anthony Coleman (class of 1968):

-“I was a litte disappointed that some really great athletes were not included in the article.
+“I was a little disappointed that some really great athletes were not included in the article.
 Greg Jackson was an all-state basketball player who played at the U of I for four years (he was in the class of 1967).
 Mike Mihalich (not sure of the spelling) was all-state center and linebacker 1962 & 1963 when most of our football players were playing on both sides of the ball.
 Thanks for your attending to this matter.”

 from George Gfroerer IV (grandson of graduate):